unicode-org/cldr/docs/ldml/tr35-keyboards.md

 ### <a name="Element_import" href="#Element_import">Element: import</a>

 The `import` element is used to reference another xml file so that elements are imported from another file.
-The use case is to be able to import a standard set of vkeys, transforms, and similar from the CLDR repository.  `<import>` is not recommended as a way for keyboard authors to split up their keyboard into multiple files, as the intent is for each single XML file to contain all that is needed for a keyboard layout.
+The use case is to be able to import a standard set of `vkey`s, `transform`s, and similar from the CLDR repository, especially to be able to share common information relevant to a particular script.
+The intent is for each single XML file to contain all that is needed for a keyboard layout, other than required standard import data from the CLDR repository.

 `<import>` can be used as a child of a number of elements (see the _Parents_ section immediately below).
 Multiple `<import>` elements may be used, however, `<import>` elements must come before any other sibling elements.
 If two identical elements are defined, the later element will take precedence, that is, override.